annakijas1/rebalancing-music-canon/_texts/stankovych-chamber_symphony_no12_01.md

 **Instrumentation group**: oboe, clarinet in Bb, percussion, harp, piano, strings

 **Location**: <a href="https://tufts.primo.exlibrisgroup.com/permalink/01TUN_INST/1kc9gia/alma991018952480003851" target="_blank">Music Library Stacks M1001.S754 K3 no.12 2022</a>

+*This incipit was created by Diego Montes as part of the Spring 2025 Public Musicology course taught by Dr. Reba A. Wissner (Columbus State University).*